MarkusG/setter/notes.md

 polygon approximation works well enough.
 I think if we take one second of frames and then take the most frequently occurring classifications, we'll get reliable results.

+Dilating and then eroding lets us classify diamonds extremely consistently.